 Have you ever heard of the saying, “What you don’t know can’t hurt you?”
 Well, this couldn’t be further from the truth.
 If you find yourself in an abusive situation or any situation that violates your personal space, seek shelter and assistance.
-As a former foster child, I wish I had known help existed.
+As a former foster child, resources were not made available to me nor did I know they existed.
 What you don’t know, CAN hurt you!
 If you live in the United States, there are 24 hour shelters, counselors, free food, medical assistance, and more.
 If you live in a country outside of the United States, contact your local law enforcement agency or human services department.
 Your life has value and you have rights!
 Don’t spend one more day giving anyone power to take something that doesn’t belong to them.
 Take your life back!
 Embrace hope and peace of mind!

 In retrospect, I can say that each foster home presented a new set of challenges with some traumatic experiences that no child should ever have to face.
 With this, there were also challenges that didn’t make it any easier.
 There was the challenge to adapt to new surroundings, to bond with new parents and siblings, to adjust to new school settings, to fit in, have purpose and more.

-Undoubtedly, there was frustration, self-doubt, and anxiety and while the foster care system’s primary goal seemed to ensure that financial needs and education were met, the psychological aspect of learning to adjust, resulted in withdrawal.
+Undoubtedly, there was frustration, self-doubt, and anxiety and while the foster care system’s primary goal seemed to ensure that financial needs and education were met, the psychological aspect of learning to adjust and overcome trauma, resulted in withdrawal.

 I am thankful to have had a foster mother that encouraged this completeness.
-Today, I give back by encouraging others to fulfill their purpose and empower their dreams; for we are no longer caterpillars trapped within a cocoon.
-We are butterflies.
+Today, I give back by encouraging others to overcome trauma and fulfill their purpose; for we are no longer caterpillars trapped within a cocoon.
+We are butterflies!